 Gamma linoleic acid (GLA) is the precursor to anti-inflammatory prostaglandins.
 A useful addition to the diet with conditions such as endometriosis, arthritis, asthma, PMS, eczema and heart disease. stops blood becoming sticky.

 This B vitamin is essential for preventing fetal abnormalities and is an important vitamin to have in your diet for healthy pregnancy.
 It is reduced by the pill and by stress.
 It is also readily excreted from the body as it is a water soluble vitamin and is not stored in the body for very long.

 Many foods contain folic acid, including vegetables such as spinach, sprouts, broccoli, green beans, and potatoes.
 Some bread and breakfast cereals are fortified with folic acid.
 However, the intake for each individual can vary.

 Women with endometriosis tend to have very heavy periods which can lead to iron deficiency.
 This can lead to anaemia which is characterised by extreme fatigue and weakness.
 Iron supplements are readily available in various strengths.

 Iron is a mineral that is used by the body to make haemoglobin, the part of the red blood cell that transports oxygen.
 Iron-containing foods include, poultry, legumes, green leafy vegetables and whole grain breads and cereals.

 Carnitine is useful in helping our bodies to convert fat to energy.

-L-carnitine is an amino acid that that benefits energy levels by transporting fatty acids into the mitochondria where they can be burned up and used as fuel.
-It boosts energy, improves brain and cognitive function and can regulate blood sugar.
+Carnitine is an amino acid that improves energy levels by transporting fatty acids into the mitochondria where they can be burned up and used as fuel.
+Carnitine boosts energy, improves brain and cognitive function and can regulate blood sugar.

-Carnitine is found mainly in dairy and red meats, so if you are reducing your intake of these foods for the diet for endometriosis, then supplementing with carnitine will help to sustain your carnitine levels.
+Carnitine is found mainly in dairy and red meats, and if you are reducing your intake of these foods to help with endometriosis, then supplementing with carnitine will help to sustain your carnitine levels.
 Carnitine is often found in supplement form as a powder and is easily mixed into your morning smoothie.